oberocks/obebs4/README.md

 ---

-## Project Structure
+## Project Workflow

-Because the system compiles a full HTML library site along with your customized Bootstrap 4 settings, there is a lot going on under the hood.
-Here's an image
+Because the system compiles a full HTML library site along with the extended Bootstrap 4 CSS/JS files the library site uses, there is a lot going on under the hood.

+The general suggested workflow assumes you are using a version control repository (like GitHub).
+From there, you generally either update settings (using the client-side tool in the rendered site files) or add new items to your system Nunjucks library files and/or Bootstrap integrated SASS files.
+Either way, you re-render the library site (and generally host it for the team to use from any device).

+Some folks like to host the site on a subdomain, and others as a subdirectory.
+Some folks like to password protect the library site files, while others let it out in the public.
+Either way, OBE:BS4 doesn't really tread that far, but it is strongly advised to be sure the library is hosted somewhere for the team to consume and tinker with.

+Here's a diagram to illustrate the intended workflow:

 <img src="https://library.mattmct.com/images/obebs4-build-big-picture.jpg" alt="OBE:BS4 Build Process - The Big Picture" width="100%">